lodauria/IoT_Group_Project/src/Devices/DockDevice/README.md

+# Dock device

+More details about the dock devices are reported below.

-## HARDWARE WIRING
+## Hardware wiring

 ![Hardware monitor connection](../../../resources/images/dock_device_connection.png)

-In the prototype the light is replaced with a small led and to detect if a boat is present is used an ultrasonic range meter.

-## HOW TO SETUP
+In the prototype we used a small LED to simulate the light on the docking spot.
+The boat presence is detect using our [special cleat](../../../resources/cleat%203D%20model) equipped with a button.
+All the components are connected to the main board (the STM32 Nucleo).

+## How to setup

-A single board can be used for multiple docks.
-Each dock has a led and a switch.
+A single board can also be used for multiple docking spots.
+Each dock is equipped with a LED and a button inside the cleat.
-To define the number of dock connected to the board and the connection pins these lines of code inside [main.c](./main.c) should be changes.
+To define the number of docks connected to the board and the connection pins the following lines of code inside [main.c](./main.c) has to be changed.

 ```c
 static const dockSetting_t settings[] = {